inshiro/Kitvei/README.md

 - Search verses.
 - Copy multiple verses.
 - Adjust text size.
+- Toggle paragraphs, line numbers, red letters, and more.
 - Toggle 1611 KJV punctuation and capitalisation.

 **Note:** This is a personal project of mine that I've released publicly.
 Therefore it is a work in-progress.
 If you break it, let me know!